CxrlosKenobi/SIMESAT-CanSat-V2/README.md

 ## The first CanSat built and launched only by Chilean high school students

 SIMESAT CanSat V1 is a device with characteristics of a nanosatellite, which accommodates a series of components inside a cylinder with the shape and dimensions of a soda can.
-Our CanSat has at its heart a Raspberry Pi Zero-W microcomputer which will reach an altitude of 29.000 m.a.s.l.
+Our CanSat has at its heart a Raspberry Pi Zero-W microcomputer which will reach an altitude of 29.000 meters above sea level.
 <br>

 ## Simple and lightweight design with 3D printing